davemanroth/consyder-decision-aid/README.md

 This is a decision aid for young women with cancer to help them decide what type of surgery options are right for them.
 The tool is composed of the following sections:

-* Treatment options - provides information about each surgery option
+* **Treatment options** - provides information about each surgery option
-* Treatment comparison - a table comparing aspects of each surgery option
+* **Treatment comparison** - a table comparing aspects of each surgery option
-* What is important to you - list of values the user can rate from a scale of 0-10
+* **What is important to you** - list of values the user can rate from a scale of 0-10
-* How are you feeling - a basic anxiety scale assessment where a user rates her level of anxiety
+* **How are you feeling** - a basic anxiety scale assessment where a user rates her level of anxiety
-* Next steps - list of surgery options the user can decide from with a decisoin tree to follow-up questions
+* **Next steps** - list of surgery options the user can decide from with a decisoin tree to follow-up questions
-* Summary - end of the decision aid which summarizes user responses and includes option to print summary
+* **Summary** - end of the decision aid which summarizes user responses and includes option to print summary

 Although no user data is stored, the decision aid includes a simple user authentication system with a corresponding database that stores username, password, whether or not the user is elgible for a lumpectomy, and whether or not the user is an Administrator.

 ### Front-end

-All font-end work in src folder
+All font-end work in **src** folder

+#### File structure
+* src/index.js: app entry point.
+Wraps main App.js component in React Router's BrowserRouter component, initializes Google Analytics tracking, renders components using ReactDOM.render.
+* src/App.js: main application file.
+Imports all top-level components and creates routes for each, arranges major formatting components, initializes misc settings.
+* src/helpers: modules with frequently used code to be imported by app components.
+* src/components: contains all parent and child components responsible for app funcionality.
+* src/components/layout: stateless components responsible for layout
+* src/components/accordions: stateless Accordion components for accordion ui functionality.

-Libraries used:
+#### Libraries used:
 * React
 * Bootstrap 4

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ### Back-end
 All back-end work in api folder

 Technologies required: